November 25, 2024BlogH&S Properties Advisory Team

 Solution:

 Define your investment goals from the outset.
 Are you looking for quick returns through property flipping, or are you more interested in long-term rental income?
 Having a clear plan will help guide your decisions, from property selection to financing options.
-For instance, if you're investing for rental income, it’s important to evaluate rental demand in the area and the type of tenants you're likely to attract.

 6. Over-Leveraging